KStandiford/Fast-LCD-I2C/docs/README.md

 #### Installing the Library

  - Once you have downloaded the repository, create a new folder called "LCD_I2C" under the folder named "libraries" in your Arduino sketchbook folder.
 (Create the folder "libraries" if it does not already exist.)
- - Copy all the files from the "src" directory into the "LCD_I2C" folder.
+ - Copy all the files from the "Arduino_Library" directory into the "LCD_I2C" folder.
- - Rename the file "LCD_I2C.hpp" to "LCD_I2C.h".
-(Otherwise the Arduino library software will refuse to add it to your sketch.)

 #### Installing the Examples